JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-multiplatform-resources-setup.md

 ### Custom resource directories {label="EAP"}

 In the `compose.resources {}` block of the `build.gradle.kts` file, you can specify custom resource directories for each source set.
-Each of these custom directories should also contain files in same way as the default `composeResources`: with a `drawable` subdirectory for images, a `font` subdirectory for fonts, and so on.
+Each of these custom directories should also contain files in the same way as the default `composeResources`: with a `drawable` subdirectory for images, a `font` subdirectory for fonts, and so on.

 A simple example is to point to a specific folder: